MileHacker Logo

 Buy Responsibly

-• Prioritize purchasing souvenirs and items from local businesses, cooperatives, or artisans.
+• Prioritize purchasing souvenirs and goods from local businesses, cooperatives, or artisans.

-• Inquire if products are fair trade certified to ensure producers receive a fair price for what they do.
+• Inquire if products are fair trade certified to ensure producers receive a fair price for their service.

 • This approach supports traditional skills and livelihoods, preserving cultural heritage.